rduplain/nixd/README.md

 environment.
-You already have a means to commission new machines with your configuration (salt, chef, puppet, ...) and install underlying system packages (.deb, .rpm, ports, pacman, ...), but these do not provide a straightforward solution to *boot your environment* -- to translate the instructions of your preferred developer packages into reliable, automated tasks which are run at the right times.
+You already have a means to commission new machines with your configuration (salt, chef, puppet, ...) and install underlying system packages (.deb, .rpm, ports, pacman, ...), but these do not provide a straightforward solution to *install your environment* -- to translate the instructions of your preferred developer packages into reliable, automated tasks which are run at the right times.

-You could include a boot task in your build system (make, maven, rake, ...), but the effort is non-trivial to keep the boot task efficient, resilient to downtime of your community hosting services, reliable across target environments, readable, and maintainable.
+You could include a install task in your build system (make, maven, rake, ...), but the effort is non-trivial to keep the install task efficient, resilient to downtime of your community hosting services, reliable across target environments, readable, and maintainable.
 It's nixd role to make this effort trivial.
 Trivial and grokkable.
 Write automation hooks your team can easily understand.

 In configuration management terms, nixd is a local execution environment.
-Provide a shell, call `nixd boot`, then run your project.
+Provide a shell, call `nixd install`, then run your project.

 ### Example